alliecatowo/zmk-sofle/docs/docs/dongle-mode.md

 # Dongle Mode Guide

-The Eyelash Sofle supports a unique **dongle mode** that allows you to use your wireless split keyboard with devices that don't have Bluetooth, or in environments where Bluetooth connections are restricted.
+The AllieCat Sofle supports a unique **dongle mode** that allows you to use your wireless split keyboard with devices that don't have Bluetooth, or in environments where Bluetooth connections are restricted.

 ## 🎯 What is Dongle Mode?